-5.1 Known Issues This section outlines the known issues with the solution and evaluates their relevancy/severity.
+4.1 Known Issues This section outlines the known issues with the solution and evaluates their relevancy/severity.
 Conclusion In conclusion, the overall value and benefits of the solution is discussed (reiterated:)).
-16 Conclusion Bibliography - [1] Appimage | linux apps that run anywhere. - [2] Flatpak the future of application distribution on linux. - [3] Snapcraft snaps are universal linux packages. - [4] Trevor Dunlap, William Enck, and Bradley Reaves.
+16 Conclusion Bibliography - [1] Appimage | linux apps that run anywhere. - [2] Flatpak the future of application distribution on linux. - [3] Permissions updates in android 11. - [4] Snapcraft snaps are universal linux packages. - [5] Trevor Dunlap, William Enck, and Bradley Reaves.
 A study of application sandbox policies in linux.
 In Proceedings of the 27th ACM on Symposium on Access Control Models and Technologies, SACMAT '22, page 19-30, New York, NY, USA, 2022.
-Association for Computing Machinery. - [5] Nikita Yu.
+Association for Computing Machinery. - [6] Nikita Yu.
 Lovyagin, George A. Chernishev, Kirill K. Smirnov, and Roman Yu.
 Dayneko.
-Fgacfs: A fine-grained access control for nix userspace file system.
-Computers & Security, 88:101632, 2020. - [6] Timothy McIntosh, A.S.M.
+Fgacfs: A fine-grained access control for \nix userspace file system.
+Computers & Security, 88:101632, 2020. - [7] Timothy McIntosh, A.S.M.
 Kayes, Yi-Ping Phoebe Chen, Alex Ng, and Paul Watters.
 Dynamic user-centric access control for detection of ransomware attacks.
 Computers & Security, 111:102461, 2021.